Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Chiral effective field theory for heavy hadronic molecules

 The potentials of the $\Xi_c^\prime \bar{D}^{(\ast)}$ and $\Xi_c^\ast\bar{D}^{(\ast)}$ are similar to those of the $\Sigma_c\bar{D}^{(\ast)}$ and $\Sigma_c^\ast\bar{D}^{(\ast)}$, respectively [the $\bm I_1\cdot\bm I_2$ in Eqs.~\eqref{eq:LO_SigmacDb_Con}--\eqref{eq:X41_Potential} should be replaced by $(\bm I_1\cdot\bm I_2-1/12)$].
 The HQSS cannot be used to relate the $\tilde{D}_a^\prime,\dots,\tilde{E}_a^\prime$ to the $\tilde{D}_a,\dots,\tilde{E}_a$, since the $B_{\bar{\bm3}}$ and $B_{\bm6}^{(\ast)}$ are not HQSS partners.
 In Refs.~\cite{Meng:2019nzy,Wang:2019nvm}, Meng {\it et al} proposed a `microscopic' approach to build connections between the LECs in different systems containing the light quarks, e.g., Eqs.~\eqref{eq:Contact_Lag_B3M} and~\eqref{eq:LOcontactHB}.
 Such an approach is analogous to the resonance saturation model~\cite{Epelbaum:2001fm}, but carries the concepts of the quark-hadron duality and quark model.
 They constructed a quark level Lagrangian,

 where $q=(u,d,s)^T$.
 Unlike the OBE model, the exchanged particles are not specified (e.g, $\rho,\omega,f_0,\dots$).
 The scalar field $\mathcal{S}$ and axial-vector field $\mathcal{A}^\mu$ are two fictitious fields ($\tilde{g}_s$ and $\tilde{g}_a$ are the corresponding coupling constants).
 They are introduced to produce the central potential and spin-spin interaction between two light quarks, respectively.
-They are assumed to take the same matrix form as that of Eq.~\eqref{eq:Upionmatrix}, but carry the quantum numbers of the scalar and axial-vector particles, respectively.
+They are assumed to take the same matrix form as that of Eq.~\eqref{eq:Upionmatrix}, but carry the quantum numbers of the scalar and axial-vector particles, respectively. {The second terms is analogous to the axial-vector coupling of the light quarks and Goldstone bosons which stem from the chiral symmetry, e.g., see Sec.~\ref{sec:CSSB}.
+The toy Lagrangian in Eq.~\eqref{eq:QLlAG} is introduced to predict the spectrum of $P_{cs}$ states with the data of the $P_c$ states as input.
+In principle, one should also include the vector-exchange interactions.
+However, if we only focus on the HQSS symmetry, the unit operator and spin-spin operator in the spin space have been included by the two terms in Eq.~\eqref{eq:QLlAG} after nonrelativistic reduction.
+The effect of the vector meson exchange interaction will be absorbed by the present two terms to some extent.
+For the predictions of the heavy flavor hadronic molecules using the above toy Lagrangian, see Refs.~\cite{Chen:2021cfl,Chen:2021spf}}.

 With the Lagrangian~\eqref{eq:QLlAG}, the short-range interaction of the $\Sigma_c\bar{D}^\ast$ system can be written as

 where $q^2\ll m_{\mathcal{S},\mathcal{A}}^2$ is assumed and $m_{\mathcal{S}}~(m_{\mathcal{A}})$ denotes the effective mass of the $\mathcal{S}~(\mathcal{A}^\mu)$ field.
 Therefore, if one determines the square of the ``charge-to-mass ratios" $\tilde{g}_s^2/m_{\mathcal{S}}^2$ and $\tilde{g}_a^2/m_{\mathcal{A}}^2$, one could use them to determine the short-range potentials of the other systems containing light quarks.
 The $\tilde{g}_s^2/m_{\mathcal{S}}^2$ and $\tilde{g}_a^2/m_{\mathcal{A}}^2$ are fixed by matching Eqs.~\eqref{eq:Pquark} and~\eqref{eq:X21_Potential} [also using the redefinition of Eq.~\eqref{eq:LECs_redefine}],